Installation and your account

 add_filter( 'facetwp_license_key', function( $license_key ) { return 'xxxxxxxxxxxxxxxx'; });

-If you already activated your license key manually first, follow these steps to switch:
+If you previously activated your license key manually, follow these steps to switch:

 To switch from using a manually entered license key to a license key set in wp-config.php or functions.php, follow these steps: